selfjell/5320first/README.md

 A responsive website containing a portfolio of former projects.

 ## Part two
-A site that gives you the ability to enter contries to keep track of their population.
+A site that gives you the ability to enter countries to keep track of their population.
 The population count is updated every second.